tbalan/frailtyEM/README.md

 ### Functions

 The main fitting function is `emfrail()`, which in general returns an `emfrail()` object.
 Several plots can be produced from this objects, via the `plot.emfrail()` and `autoplot.emfrail()` methods (the latter using `ggplot2`).

 Another useful tool is the Commenges-Andersen score test for heterogeneity.
 This test does not require estimating the shared frailty model.
 The `ca_test()` function may be used in conjunction with a `coxph` object to calculate this.

+### Future plans

+A few things that will follow in the future:

+-   plots and calculation of the cross-ratio
+-   more frailty distributions
+-   piecewise constant and parametric hazards
+-   a big update to the vignette